joeatbayes/mds/README.md

 > > node MDSServer.js 9842 ./config ./data  > log/mdsserver9842.log.txt
 > > ```
 >
-> It is considered best practice to publish a single URI such as http://CatalogCache.compname.org  and use haproxy to load balance requests between the node instances.
-It is also possible ot use a similar configuration with many load balancers.
+> It is considered best practice to publish a single URI such as http://CatalogCache.compname.org  and use haproxy or nginx to balance requests between the node instances.
+It is also possible to accomplish the same  many load balancers.
 >
 > > > > My personal preference is to skip the extra server node add a small client library that routes requests between servers giving preference to the instances responding fastest.
 > > > >
 > > > > This  routing technique is needed anyway because any single server will eventually be too small to serve very large web sites so you will need the ability to route requests between a fleet of servers anyway.
 >
-> You actually need at least two physical or two isolated virtual servers each running MDS to allow a single server to be brought down for service without causing a site outage.
+> You need at least two physical or two isolated virtual servers each running MDS to allow a single server to be brought down for service without causing a site outage.
 My preference as a distributed architect is a minimum fleet size of 3 so I am always 2 servers away from failure.
 >
 > One last thing never expose these servers directly to the public internet.
 They have been very stable and ran for months under high loads but the HTTP listener library has not been hardened for direct access from web clients.
 If you need to expose the web traffic do it though two HAProxy nodes or something similar in your router.
 >